lkodinsson/MARS/Medieval/Equipment.md

 **Parry** When you use this item to perform a parry action, add the given value to your Deflection.

 **Ranged** Attacks made work normally up to the first given range.
 Attacks beyond that range get -1 to hit for each additional multiple of that range between you and the target.
 Attacks can only be made up to a maximum of the second given range.
 If only one range paramter is given, then that is also the maximum range.
+If used within a 1m range of friendly characters, you have a chance to hit them instead if you fail to hit your target (roll an attack with disadvantage to hit a random adjacent ally).

 **Reach** Functions like the ranged feature, but attacks are still considered melee.

 **Reload** Attacks can only be made by first taking the time to reload the weapon.
 Reloading the weapon in this way requires the use of both hands.
 Unless otherwise specified, it takes a swift action to reload the weapon, or a standard action if it is two-handed.

-**Swift** Additional attacks made with this weapon have their multiple attack penalty reduced by half (rounded up) to -2 and -4 (from -4 and -8).
+**Swift** Additional attacks made with this weapon have their multiple attack penalty reduced by 1 (from -4 to -3).

 **Thrown** Attacks can be made as if they were ranged, but the weapon must then be retrieved after use.

 **Trip** Attacks with this weapon can be made as a standard action that costs 1 stamina.
-That attack is made with -2 to hit, and deals half damage.
+That attack deals blunt damage, is made with -2 to hit, and deals half damage.
 If successful, the target can use agility to resist being tripped or drop prone.

 **Two-Handed** Attacks may be made two-handed with an advantage to damage.
 Attacks made single-handed get -1 to hit, and a disadvantage to damage.
-Two-Handed ranged weapons cannot make attacks with one hand.
+Two-Handed ranged weapons cannot make attacks with one hand, and get no advantage to damage.

 **Unfit** Attacks made at the given range or closer get -2 to hit.

-**Versatile** Attacks may be made two-handed with an advantage to damage and -2 to hit.
+**Versatile** Attacks may be made two-handed with an advantage to damage and -1 to hit.
 Attacks made single-handed are made normally.

 ## Armour